ethereum-optimism/community-hub/src/docs/protocol/compressed-ctc.md

 ## Type zero

 After the normal header and the first context, which has a timestamp of zero and a block number of zero, the other contexts contain the normal data.
-The transaction lengths provided are still in three bytes, but they are the compressed sizes.
-The transaction data is compressed using [zlib](https://nodejs.org/api/zlib.html).
+After that the list of transaction lengths and transaction data is compressed using [zlib](https://nodejs.org/api/zlib.html).